 Step 1: First Up, Decide What Products You Are Going To Sell

 This is the first step that goes into starting a business – figuring out what exactly your business is going to be.
-Ideally speaking, you need to find the products which are in high demand, cheap to procure and can be easily delivered without incurring high shipping charges.
+Ideally speaking, you need to find products that are in high demand, cheap to procure, and can be easily delivered without incurring high shipping charges.

 Product research for Amazon may certainly be time-consuming, but it is going to be well worth the effort.
 You will have to consider the factors like competition, monthly searches, ease of shipment and logistical charges, reviews, demand, et cetera, before arriving at your niche.

-The oldest trick to get started with this is to go on Amazon and see which the most popular, high selling products on Amazon.
+The oldest trick to get started with this is to go on Amazon and see which are the most popular, high-selling products on Amazon.
 You need to remember that this information is dynamic, that is, the list of most popular products on Amazon is updated rather frequently.
 You will need to take this into account and avoid jumping to a conclusion.

 If you already have a business and are simply planning to shift it online through Amazon, then you will have to pay special attention to your competition, prices, and shipping options.